HenronenGIT/lem-in/README.md

 ## Algorithms

-Many different Algorithms were used so we can find:
+Many different Algorithms were used so we can find the:

 1. Shortest paths
 2. Vertex disjoint paths